SiloCityLabs/blog/content/post/2019/2019-06-24-getting-started-with-golang.md

 ## Slices

 A slice is an abstraction over Go Array.
 As Go arrays allow you to define type of variables that can hold several data items of the same kind but it does not allow you to increase the size dynamically or get a sub array.
-It provides many helper functions required on Array and are widely used in Go accross the community.
+It provides many helper functions required on Array and are widely used in Go across the community.

-To define a slice you can declare it as an array withouth specifying size.
+To define a slice you can declare it as an array without specifying size.
 You can also use the `make` function to create one.

 ```go
 var numbers []int /* a slice with an unspecified size */